 Contact Accurate Mortgage Group today and let a seasoned professional help you get started.
-It only takes a few minutes to complete the application and we can quickly have a Verified Buyer prequalification letter sent to you if you want to make an offer on a home the same day.
+It only takes a few minutes to complete the initial questionnaire and we can quickly have a Verified Buyer prequalification letter sent to you if you want to make an offer on a home the same day.

 Being pre-approved for a certain dollar amount does NOT mean you need to, or should, spend all that money.
 Plan ahead for that new roof, HVAC repair or kitchen remodel that may cost you a lot of money out of pocket in the future and look for a home in a price range that fits comfortably in your budget.

 Many begin their search online.
 Once you have a few properties in mind, set up an appointment with a realtor to view the properties.
 (If you’d like, we know many reputable realtors we’d be happy to recommend.)
 It is not uncommon to view up to 20 homes before making a decision to put an offer on one.

 Your realtor will negotiate with the seller’s realtor until an agreement can be reached.
 Final price and closing costs can all be negotiated, in most cases.
 You will get the best deal if your realtor truly understands the market and can value the property and associated closing costs correctly.

 At this time, your lender will talk to you about locking your rate, and your signed loan documents will be sent to processing and underwriting for conditional approval.
 Your lender will also order the home appraisal.